1. A short summary of changes

 Ecasound is licensed under the GPL.
 The Ecasound Control Interface

-(ECI) is licensed under the LGPL.
+(ECI) is licenced under the LGPL.

 3. Changes since last release